microsoft/code-challenges/Labs/Azure Active Directory B2C/readme.md

 # Task 3: Create your sign-in/sign-up policy

 Next, you need to create a sign-up policy.
 Policies are settings that fully describes consumer identity experiences such as sign-up, sign-in, profile editing and password reset.
-Your app can trigger the appropriate experience by invoking the right policy (as a query parameter &#39;p&#39;) as part of the authentication request.
+Your app can trigger the appropriate experience by invoking the right policy (as a query parameter 'p') as part of the authentication request.

 1. Use the breadcrumb at the top of the portal to return to the **Settings** blade of your application.